2fasc/ReinforcementTrading/README.md

 * Deployment of the code

 Optional goals:
-* Set up an SQL server to store data even if that is not necessary for the amounts of data used
+* Set up a SQL server to store data even if that is not necessary for the amounts of data used
 * Write a Kalman filter
 * Speed up Python
   * Parallel computing